Unique-Divine/Commonplace-Book/programming-languages/golang.md

 }
 ```

-Initalize a slice, `letters`, containing the letters "a", "b", "c"
+Q: Initalize a slice, `letters`, containing the letters "a", "b", "c"
 ```golang
 arr := []string{"a", "b", "c"}
 // var arr = []string{"a", "b", "c"}
 ```

-Given that `arr := []string{"a", "b", "c"}`, iterate through the slice printing the indices and values.
+Q: Given that `arr := []string{"a", "b", "c"}`, iterate through the slice printing the indices and values.
 ```golang
 for index, value := range arr {
   fmt.Println(index, value)
 }
 ```

 Given that
 ```golang
 goku := make(map[string]int)
 goku["powerLevel"] = 9001